RedPitaya/Documentation/appsFeatures/remoteControl/command_list/commands-board.rst

 Important notes
 ----------------

 *   ``RP:RET_ON_ERROR <bool>`` command is a non-standard SCPI command feature that enables a special mode for compatibility with older SCPI clients.
-When this mode is enabled, if errors occur when executing query commands, the server will return empty data with delimiters "\r\n", which will prevent SCPI data or parameter requests to end in an infinite waiting-for-return loop when an error occurs on the Red Pitaya side.
+When this mode is enabled, if errors occur when executing query commands, the server will return empty data with delimiters "\r\n", which will prevent SCPI data or parameter requests from ending in an infinite waiting-for-return loop when an error occurs on the Red Pitaya side.
 This is useful for maintaining compatibility with legacy systems that expect this behavior.

 Code examples